manasa-arun/python/content/en/Tips/random-integers-0-9.md

 ```
 import random

-print("Random numbers from 0 to 9 - ")
+print("Random numbers between 0 to 9 - ")
 for i in range(10):
     print(random.randrange(10))
 ```